rwijtvliet/portfolyo/docs/specialized_topics/resampling.rst

 2024-01-01 00:00:00+01:00  0.113843  1000.0     30.0  30000.0  7.98
 =========================  ========  ======  =======  =======  ====

-If we resample these values to a higher-frequency timeseries (e.g. quarteryearly), then the values of the summable dimensions (``q`` and ``r``) become smaller, as their values need to be "spread" over the resulting rows.
+If we resample these values to a shorter-frequency timeseries (e.g. quarteryearly), then the values of the summable dimensions (``q`` and ``r``) become smaller, as their values need to be "spread" over the resulting rows.
 If nothing more is known about how the energy is consumed, we assume that the consumption rate is constant throughout the period.
 This means we have to distribute the values over the new rows, **in proportion to their duration**.
 (Because the 3rd and 4th quarter have more days than the 1st and 2nd quarter, they get a larger fraction of the original value.)

 The values of the averagable dimensions (``w`` and ``t``) are **unchanged**, i.e., they are simply copies of the original value.
 Also the value of the derived quantity ``p`` turns out to be unchanged.
 The resulting values are therefore: